Oatmeal - research on anti-inflammatory, anti-itch properties

-Colloidal oatmeal is derived from dehulled oat kernels and the term "colloidal" is simply oats ground into a fine powder.
-The active components include polysaccharides, proteins, lipids, enzymes, saponins, flavonoids, vitamins, and prostaglandin synthesis inhibitors.
+Colloidal oatmeal is derived from dehulled oat kernels and the term "colloidal" simply means oats ground into a fine powder.

 Use of finely ground colloidal oatmeal (Avena sativa L.) to soothe skin is an ancient practice, and the use of oatmeal baths is still common to help control pruritic, inflammatory skin manifestations like poison ivy and chicken pox.